Schedule a free, confidential appointment with a Goldberg Kohn attorney.

 Procurement fraud can also include misrepresentations about products in the Multiple Award Schedule (MAS) program.
 In order to be awarded a MAS contract, and thereby gain access to the broad government marketplace, a contractor must provide the General Services Administration (GSA) with complete, accurate and current information about their commercial sales practices, including discounts afforded to their commercial customers.
 If a company fails to disclose certain discounts or incentives offered to other customers, the procurement fraud could be in violations of the False Claims Act.

 The federal government takes allegations of procurement fraud very seriously.
-In fact, in 2013 alone, the Department of Justice recovered more than $887 million in settlements and judgments based on allegations of false claims and corruption involving government contracts.
+The Department of Justice obtained more than $2.2 billion in settlements and judgments from civil cases involving fraud and false claims against the government in the fiscal year ending Sept.
+30, 2022.

 The whistleblower attorneys at Goldberg Kohn are committed to fighting procurement fraud and protecting the rights of whistleblowers who report allegations of fraud on the government.
 If you suspect procurement fraud, or would like to discuss a possible False Claims Act case, contact us online to schedule a free, confidential appointment with one of our whistleblower attorneys.